-This time last year, I was all consumed in the process of choosing tile and grout, sconces and pendants.
-I dreamt of furnishings and perused catalogues and shelter mags for such, but majorly underestimated just how much “stuff” it takes to make a room feel finished and just how much we would need in our new home.
-I love all of the layers that make up a room– the rugs, the textiles, the objects, the art.
-I’ve discovered recently so many artists whose work I love and we are slowly collecting, but good art is not cheap and I would rather wait for pieces that I love and gravitate towards rather than fill up our walls with things that don’t feel that special to me.
+When we were getting ready to move into our new home, I was consumed with choosing the big pieces like a sofa, chairs, barstools, etc. I majorly underestimated, though, just how much "stuff" it takes to make a room feel finished.
+For months after we moved in I found myself sourcing vases and vessels, rugs and textiles.
+It takes so many layers to really make a room feel finished!
+As far as filling up our walls, I would rather wait to collect art that I love and gravitate towards rather than buy art that doesn't feel special to me.
+I'm doing my best not to just buy "place holders".
 I spent months on the hunt for something that would go above our bed.
-I actually imagined a vintage quilt or other textile– something warm and not your traditional style of “art”, but then I saw this post on Emily’s site and fell in love with the piece in her friend’s living room.
+I actually imagined a vintage quilt or other textile-- something warm and not your traditional style of "art", but when I saw this post on Emily's site I fell in love with the piece in her friend's living room.
 (The artist is MQuan and you can purchase wall hangings here.)

-If you’re looking for some non-traditional art ideas for your walls, here are some other pieces that I really love: (Keep reading past for the tutorial for this DIY)
+First, if you too are looking for non-traditional art ideas for your walls, here are some other pieces that I really love: (Keep reading past these for the full tutorial for this beaded wall art DIY.)

 via Emily Henderson

 via Ave Styles

 What You'll Need:

 - cotton twine

 - ¾" brass rod (The exact brass rod I used is no longer available.
 I would contact this supplier and see if they can get you what you need.
 Ours was ¾" diameter, but any diameter would technically work.)

 - Tools and supplies or hanging your art

 - Begin by determining how high you will hang your bar and how long you would like your strands to be.